Terms & Conditions

 1. AGREEMENT: The Customer hereby agrees to pay DirectAlert, a monthly fee plus applicable taxes for rental and/or monitoring service.
 The monitoring service shall automatically renew for an additional 30 days unless the Customer provides notice to DirectAlert as per the terms of this agreement.
 The Customer personally guarantees the rental, loan and/or monitoring service payments.
 DirectAlert does reserve the right to adjust prices to reflect changes in costs without prior consent of the Customer.
 DirectAlert will do its best to advise its Customer of any changes in fee structure.
 Before returning any personal emergency response system, you must contact DirectAlert to get an authorization number.
 The cancellation will only take effect when DirectAlert has received all the equipment, in good condition.

 2. TERM: The term of this agreement is for the initial term beginning on the activation date and will be automatically renewed on a monthly basis.
 DirectAlert reserves the right to terminate this agreement for any reason.
-Customers may terminate this agreement at any time subject to a onetime $40.00 administration fee.

 3. DIRECTALERT DUTIES: DirectAlert will use reasonable commercial efforts to monitor the equipment or have it monitored through a third party 24 hours a day and 7 day a week.
 If DirectAlert receives a signal from the equipment it will use its reasonable commercial efforts to notify the appropriate emergency response contact as designated by the Customer.
 Customer agrees that DirectAlert may rely absolutely on the statements of the Customer, emergency contacts (as provided by Customer) or emergency respondents (police, fire, ambulance), or any other person who says they are acting on behalf of the Customer, with respect to the location of and condition of the Customer.
 Customer agrees that DirectAlert is not responsible for the promptness, sufficiency or adequacy of the action of any emergency contact or responder or any third party acting for a responder.
 Customer agrees that DirectAlert in no way represents or guarantees that emergency contacts or responders can be contacted, can or will respond, or that any response will be safe or effective.
 Customer agrees that the emergency contacts have been designated by him or her and are not agents or other representatives of DirectAlert.